bawejaji/DP-203-Processing-in-Azure-Using-Batch-Solutions/Manage Batches and Pipelines/L07 - Trigger Azure Batch with ADF/README.md

 # DP-203: Processing in Azure Using Batch Solutions

-## L27 - Introducing Delta Lake with Azure Databricks - Part 2
+## L07 - Trigger Azure Batch with Synapse Pipelines and Data Factory

-Sample files are available at https://github.com/pluralsight-cloud/DP-203-Processing-in-Azure-Using-Batch-Solutions/tree/main/SampleDataFiles
+Command and sample utility is available with lesson "Demo: Processing Data with Azure Batch", earlier in the section.